 Blood appeared at the edge of the chieftain’s body and slipped into the grooves in the stone.
 It flowed along the various pathways until filling in the design: two circles with a line running through them.
 Then the stone disk started to glow.

 But until then, Aneran would scour all of Mahraspand in search of Thwas.
 She would help her people reach Wahisht.
-And if by some miracle, Asha survived, she would personally ensure he met the fate given to him.
+And if by some miracle, Asha survived, she would personally ensure he met the fate promised to him.